If you are planning an overseas holiday to see the world, consider visiting Thailand.

 The landscape is beautiful, the architecture amazing, and the activities one of a kind.
 As a bonus, a trip to Thailand is very cheap and a traveler on a tight budget must definitely keep this destination in mind.

 Thailand travel packing list: tips & tricks

-Planning a Thailand vacation and not sure what to pack?
-The Thailand country information and trip tips below will make sure you have everything you need to make sure of a terrific trip.
+Planning a Thailand vacation to Asia and not sure what to pack?
+The Thailand country information and trip tips below will make sure you have everything you need to make a terrific trip.

 Electricity in Thailand is 220 Volts, alternating at 50 cycles per second and the outlets are designed for 2 different types of plug, Flat Blade Plug or two round pins plug.
 If your appliances have a different shape plug and/or the voltage is different, you will need an electric adapter/converter.

 Thailand’s weather can best be described as tropical and humid.
 The hot season in Thailand runs from March through June, with April and May being the hottest months.
 The coolest months are from November to February but will still feel hot to travelers on vacation.
 The monsoon season, usually accompanied by heavy rain, can start as early as April or May, although officially begins in June and runs as late as October.
 Carry an umbrella or raincoat, and you can still enjoy a great vacation in the Thai rainy season.